Center of a Triangle - The Centroid - The Intersection Point of Medians

 Diagram of a rectangle labeled ABCD with a marked midpoint M at the intersection of its diagonals.
 The rectangle is black with white and orange highlights, showcasing symmetry and geometry properties.

-In triangle ABCABC shown here, we can see that the purple point MM represents the intersection point of the three medians in the triangle.
+In triangle ABCABC shown here, we can observe that the purple point MM represents the intersection point of the three medians in the triangle.

 Point MM is also the centroid of the triangle.

-Important theorems about the intersection point and the medians in a triangle:
+Important theorems regarding the intersection point and the medians in a triangle:

 All three medians in a triangle intersect at one point called the centroid of the triangle.